Mitch Haniger Player Props: Giants vs. Astros

 |Games w/1+ RBI

-- Garcia (2-2) gets the starting nod for the Astros in his sixth start of the season.
-He's put together a 4.00 ERA in 27 2/3 innings pitched, with 31 strikeouts.
+- Brown makes the start for the Astros, his sixth of the season.
+He is 3-0 with a 2.37 ERA and 32 strikeouts in 30 1/3 innings pitched.

-- His most recent appearance was on Tuesday against the Tampa Bay Rays, when the righty went six scoreless innings while giving up three hits.
+- In his most recent time out on Wednesday, the right-hander tossed seven scoreless innings against the Tampa Bay Rays while surrendering two hits.

-- In five games this season, the 26-year-old has put up a 4.00 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.